Yearn Finance

 What is the YFI token?

-YFI is the native governance token of the Yearn platform.
+YFIarrow-up-right is the native governance tokenarrow-up-right of the Yearn platform.

 When the token was launched in July 2020, it grabbed people's attention because Yearn's creator didn't set any tokens aside for himself or the company, as most cryptocurrency issuers tend to do.
 Instead, all of them were distributed to users who had deposits in certain key liquidity pools that benefited the project.